mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 updated_configs/e_f_rmses/model_calculators.json
 ```

-Within each tree this catalog matches that tree's `md_production` catalog
+Within each tree this model config file matches that tree's `md_production` model config file
 entry for entry — the RMSEs are evaluated with exactly the calculators that
 produced the trajectories.
 So the paper/updated differences are the ones in the
 `md_production` table above.